puppetlabs/puppetdb/documentation/api/query/v4/query.markdown

 [operators]: ./operators.html
 [tutorial]: ../tutorial.html
 [curl]: ../curl.html
+[paging]: ./paging.html

 ## Summary

 PuppetDB's query API can retrieve data objects from PuppetDB for use in other applications.
 For example, the terminus plugins for puppet masters use this API to collect exported resources, and to translate node facts into the inventory service.

 The query API is implemented as HTTP URLs on the PuppetDB server.
 By default, it can only be accessed over the network via host-verified HTTPS; [see the jetty settings][jetty] if you need to access the API over unencrypted HTTP.

-> **Note:** The v2 API is deprecated.
-It is recommended that you use the v3 API instead.
+> **Note:** The v4 API is experimental and may change without notice.
+For stability, it is recommended that you use the v3 API instead.

 ## API URLs

-The first component of an API URL is the API version, written as `v2`, `v3`, etc. This page describes version 2 of the API, so every URL will begin with `/v2`.
+The first component of an API URL is the API version, written as `v2`, `v3`, `v4` etc. This page describes version 4 of the API, so every URL will begin with `/v4`.
 After the version, URLs are organized into a number of **endpoints.**

 ### Endpoints

 Conceptually, an endpoint represents a reservoir of some type of PuppetDB object.
 Each version of the PuppetDB API defines a set number of endpoints.

 See the [API index][index] for a list of the available endpoints.
 Each endpoint may have additional sub-endpoints under it; these are generally just shortcuts for the most common types of query, so that you can write terser and simpler query strings.

+## Paging

+Most PuppetDB query endpoints support paged results via the common PuppetDB paging query parameters.
+For more information, please see the documentation on [paging][paging].

 ## Query Structure